mangosArchives/serverZero_Rel19/doc/EventAI.txt

 #       Decimal     Internal Name                  Description
 --------------------------------------------------------------
-0       1           CAST_INTURRUPT_PREVIOUS        Interrupts any previous spell casting (basicaly makes sure that this spell goes off)
+0       1           CAST_INTURRUPT_PREVIOUS        Interrupts any previous spell casting (basically makes sure that this spell goes off)
 1       2           CAST_TRIGGERED                 Forces the spell to be instant cast and require no mana/reagents.
 2       4           CAST_FORCE_CAST                Forces spell to cast even if the target is possibly out of range or the creature is possibly out of mana
 3       8           CAST_NO_MELEE_IF_OOM           Prevents creature from entering melee if out of mana or out of range